-The auto-injector is designed to allow quick administration when drug overdose first occurs
+Naloxone: The auto-injector is designed to allow quick administration when drug overdose first occurs.

 LOS ANGELES, April 8, 2014 /PRNewswire/ — Family members and caregivers of individuals with opiate drug addiction problems heaved a sigh of relief earlier this month when the FDA announced it was issuing fast-track approval to Evzio (naloxone hydrochloride), an injectable medication that can be administered to someone who is known or suspected to have had an overdose of opiates.
 The drug will be offered in an auto-injector to make it easier for untrained individuals to administer the drug in the event of an overdose.

 Naloxone works to help reverse the effects of opioid overdose and has been widely used by medical professionals in heroin treatment and other overdose situations.
 Deaths from drug overdoses are now the leading cause of injury-related death in the U.S., having steadily increased over the past 10 years.
-Just last month, Massachusetts Governor Deval Patrick declared a state of emergency in response to increasing numbers of overdoses in the state.
+Just last month, Massachusetts Governor Deval Patrick declared a state of emergency to increase the state’s number of overdoses.

 Although the move by the FDA has met with overall approval by many leading drug treatment specialists, there is some concern that reliance on the medication to treat addicts may in some way delay the pursuit of other options that can help address the root causes of addiction.